ST10203070/ST10203070_PROG7311_POE/README.md

 Troubleshooting
 - Ensure that all project dependencies are properly restored.
 - Check if the IIS Express is configured correctly in Visual Studio.

+System functionalities and user roles
+- The system has two distinct user roles: Employee and Farmer.
+- The system allows for the creation of new users, either Employees or Farmers.
+- The system allows for users with an account to login.
+- The system allows for Farmers to add new products to their profiles with details like name, category, and production date.
+- The system allows for Employees to add new Farmer profiles with details like name and email.
+Additionally, Employees can view and filter a comprehensive list of products from any farmer based on criteria such as date range and product type.